 - Activist experiences and approaches embraced as valuable within teaching & learning spaces.

-- The value of queer pedagogies and perspectives is recognised as relevant and valuable for all, LGBTQUA+ and non-LGBTQUA+ people alike.
+- The value of queer pedagogies and perspectives is recognised as relevant and valuable for all, LGBTQUIA+ and non-LGBTQUIA+ people alike.

-- Non-LGBTQUA+ people's engagement and enthusiasm for the programme and its themes are on a par with LGBTQUA+ people's.
+- Non-LGBTQUIA+ people's engagement and enthusiasm for the programme and its themes are on a par with LGBTQUIA+ people's.

 Foregrounded queer pedagogies and perspectives